-What is the best free video splitter to batch save videos without quality loss?
+What is the best free video splitter software to batch save videos without quality loss?
 A good video splitter will help you to cut up the footage into several clips, and re-wrap them into MP4, MOV, MKV or any other format as you wish.
 You can specify the point to split, how long you want each mini-clip to be, or how many segments you want to evenly split the video into.

 We enlisted 12 free video splitters, including fully-fledged video editing software, and lightweight utilities for quick usage.
 You can resort to one of them, under following situations and beyond: